timofurrer/pysingleton/README.md

 # pysingleton
-> module which provides decorator to create thread-safe singleton classes <br />
+> module which provides a decorator to create thread-safe singleton classes <br />
 > *Version: 0.00.01*

 ***